 - Academic Help

-Blackboard is a tool used by professors to send email and to post course announcements, documents and assignments.
-Blackboard is accessed with your Net ID and is attached to your SBU E-mail account.
+Brightspace is a tool used by professors to send email and to post course announcements, documents and assignments.
+Brightspace is accessed with your Net ID and is attached to your SBU E-mail account.

 Academic Success & Tutoring Center

 The Academic Success & Tutoring Center provides all undergraduate students with free small group and one-on-one tutoring appointments for various courses.